US #5253 – Vintage

 Quantity Printed: 15,000,000 stamps

-In the U.S., new leagues formed, and the Stanley Cup was eventually made the prize of the NHL.
+In the coming years, new leagues formed in the United States and the Stanley Cup was eventually made the prize of the NHL.
 Each year, the winning team engraved their names on sections (or bands) of the cup.
 When bands fill up, the oldest is removed and placed in the Hockey Hall of Fame.

 Today, the Stanley Cup is the oldest trophy in professional sports.
 The International Ice Hockey Federation has called it one of the “most important championships available to the sport.”
 Carrying over a century of history, this trophy is the most revered symbol in hockey.